kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 You must upgrade `glooctl` before you upgrade Gloo Edge.
 Because `glooctl` can create resources in your cluster, such as with `glooctl add route`, you might have errors in Gloo Edge if you create resources with an older version of `glooctl`.

+Review the following summary of important new, deprecated, or removed CLI options.
+For full details, see the [changelogs](#changelogs).

 **New CLI commands or options**: